awinml/voyage-embedders-haystack/README.md

 You can use Voyage Embedding models with two components: [VoyageTextEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_text_embedder.py) and [VoyageDocumentEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_document_embedder.py).

 To create semantic embeddings for documents, use `VoyageDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `VoyageTextEmbedder`.
 Once you've selected the suitable component for your specific use case, initialize the component with the model name and VoyageAI API key.
-You can also set the environment variable VOYAGE_API_KEY instead of passing the api key as an argument.
+You can also set the environment variable "VOYAGE_API_KEY" instead of passing the api key as an argument.

 Information about the supported models, can be found on the [Embeddings Documentation.](https://docs.voyageai.com/embeddings/)